All articles

 When you open Work Orders, you land on the board — a simple, at-a-glance view of everything in the shop right now.
 It shows your repairs, custom jobs, and in-house production pieces together in one place, so you don’t have to dig through three separate lists to see what’s on the bench.

-A toggle in the top-right corner switches between two views, and JewelTrak remembers which one you last used:
+A toggle in the top-right corner switches between three views, and JewelTrak remembers which one you last used:

 • Board (the everyday view) — jobs grouped into lanes by where they are in the workflow.
 Best for “what’s the shop status right now?”